victorsalamanca1982/ArchitecturalDebtImplications/README.md

 ## Results

-Folder `arcan-output` contains the filed generated with the analysis of Arcan
+Folder `arcan-output` contains the files generated with the analysis of Arcan

 ## Instalation of Arcan